WeaveSolutions/Template/docs/Tailwind + Shadcn/TailwindShadcnUI.md

 ## Tailwind CSS Setup

-Tailwind CSS is pre-configured in this template for both web (Next.js) and mobile (Expo) platforms.
+Tailwind CSS is pre-configured in this template for web (Next.js), mobile (Expo), and desktop (Tauri) platforms.

 ### Configuration Files

 - **Root `tailwind.config.js`**: Central configuration for Tailwind CSS used across the monorepo.
 - **Next.js**: Tailwind is set up in `apps/next/postcss.config.js`.
 - **Expo**: Tailwind is integrated via `babel.config.js` using `nativewind` for React Native compatibility.
+- **Tauri**: Tailwind is configured via the shared Next.js configuration for the desktop frontend.

 ### Using Tailwind CSS